A continuation of my thoughts and musings on the nature of gender and human sexuality.

 Now I find that I am beating myself up.
 Did I not just write about how much I endorsed gender equality, and how much I detested being cast into the lot of the stereotypical male, the one who only has sex on the brain?
 Am I beating myself up over nothing?
 Is it okay that it is hard to balance a healthy sexual appetite, with legitimate respect for women, while also upholding my personal standards?
 In my first post on this subject, I felt as though I had a firmer understanding of it, but on this particular evening, I find myself left with more questions than answers.

-What I can say for sure, is that, to borrow a line from Legolas, “for me, the grief is still too near.”
-I can write blogs, poetry, lyrics, and music until the proverbial cows come home, with relative ease, but in social situations (outside of work) and/or dealing with women and sexuality in person, my confidence in myself is virtually non-existent.
+What I can say for sure, is that I can write blogs, poetry, lyrics, and music until the proverbial cows come home with relative ease, but in social situations and/or dealing with women and sexuality in person, my confidence in myself is virtually non-existent.
 That must sound rather daft, and certainly not very “masculine,” but that’s where I stand tonight.